Disclaimer: I am an active member of Dark Skies, Bright Kids!

 DSBK has adapted to the virtual world by holding a virtual week long summer camp.
 But, there were several issues we had to address.
 DSKB’s target demographic are underserved communities, where typically both parents work and are unable to help the children all day, there may be a lack of technology or internet connection, and the family may not have the funds to purchase materials necessary for the camp.

 Our solution was to convert our in-person hands on activities to activity sheets that children could do complete their own at home and to mail them all the materials needed for the club.
 Instead of hosting an “all day” zoom session (yikes), we had morning, afternoon, and evening checkups, which we recorded and later posted for the students to access if they were unable to attend.
-Children and parents were able to connect by posting images to our private canva network.
+Children and parents were able to connect by posting images to our private padlet network.

 DSBK has also hosted a virtual Star Party, where included live constellation tours using Stellarium, a tour of the Solar System using Open Space, live telescope streaming on Facebook, and IR camera and elephant’s toothpaste demonstrations.
 Star Party will be posted on the DSBK webpage soon, so if you’re interested keep an eye out for the videos.